Lukas2020-code/TuamAC_Project/README.md

 ### Colors

 The main colors of the website are white and green.
 Both where took from the club logo.
-Only for the Why Us? section I used olimpic rings colors for the reasons.
+Only for the Why Us? section I used olimpic rings colors for the five reasons why to join..

 ### Fonts